 In this test, a scratch is made on a brick surface with a hard thing.
 If that doesn’t leave any impression on the brick surface then that is good quality brick.

 In this test randomly collected 20 bricks are staked along lengthwise, widthwise and heightwise and then those are measured to know the variation of sizes as per standard.
 Bricks are closely viewed to check if its edges are sharp and straight and uniform in shape.
 A good quality brick should have bright and uniform color throughout.

 In this test two bricks are held by both hands and struck with one another.
 If the bricks give clear metallic ringing sound and don’t break then those are good quality bricks.

-In this test a brick is broken or a broken brick is collected and closely observed.
-If there are any flows, cracks or holes present on that broken face then that isn’t good quality brick.
+In this test, a brick is broken or a broken brick is collected and closely observed.
+If there are any flaws, cracks or holes present on that broken face then that isn’t a good quality brick.

 Which test/tests do you perform most to know brick’s quality?